U.S. Route 30 in Indiana: Fort Wayne to New Haven

-US 30's concurrency with I-69 is a six-lane urban interstate with interchanges at Lima Road (US 27 and SR 3) and Coldwater Road (formerly SR 327 and prior to that, US 27).
+US 30's concurrency with I-69 is a six-lane urban Interstate with interchanges at Lima Road (US 27 and SR 3) and Coldwater Road (formerly SR 327 and, prior to that, US 27).
 At the interchange of I-69 and I-469, US 30 heads east concurrent with I-469 to loop around the north and east sides of Fort Wayne, heading toward New Haven.
-I-469 is a four-lane interstate passing through a mix of farmland and suburban residential properties.
+I-469 is a four-lane Interstate passing through a mix of farmland and suburban residential properties.
 Initially proceeding east, the interstate crosses the St. Joseph River and has an interchange at Maplecrest Road before turning southeast, then south around the northeast side of Fort Wayne to subsequent interchanges with SR 37 followed by US 24.
-After the US 24 interchange, the interstate crosses the Maumee River and Norfolk Southern railroad tracks before US 30 departs I-469 east of downtown New Haven at the eastern terminus of SR 930.
+After the US 24 interchange, the Interstate crosses the Maumee River and Norfolk Southern Railway tracks before US 30 departs I-469 east of downtown New Haven at the eastern terminus of SR 930.